 Keys are not required, if the door is unlocked, it is available.
 Refrigeration is available in the GME Resident Lounge and the Nilson Resident work room.

+FHCN

+Lactation room is available on the first floor, there is a designated refrigerator for milk storage and locking door.